Chart Color Schemes

 Esperance Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Esperance Surrounds' dwelling structures, as per the latest Census, comprised 95.7% houses and 4.4% other dwellings such as semi-detached homes, apartments, and others.
-This compares to Non-Metro WA's 89.0% houses and 10.9% other dwellings.
-Home ownership in Esperance Surrounds stood at 51.1%, with mortgaged dwellings at 20.4% and rented ones at 28.4%.
+Esperance Surrounds' dwellings, as per the latest Census, were 95.7% houses and 4.4% other dwellings (including semi-detached homes, apartments, and others).
+This contrasts with Non-Metro WA's 89.0% houses and 10.9% other dwellings.
+Home ownership in Esperance Surrounds stood at 51.1%, with mortgaged properties at 20.4% and rented ones at 28.4%.
 The median monthly mortgage repayment was $1,040, lower than Non-Metro WA's average of $1,517.
 The median weekly rent in Esperance Surrounds was $233, compared to Non-Metro WA's $260.
 Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing